Why Words Matter in Mental Health Care

 No one wants to be known by a medical diagnosis or defined by symptoms.
 Describing someone by their condition can be perceived as labeling or stigmatizing and does not encourage patients to explore their abilities and strengths.
 By incorporating recovery-oriented practice into psychiatric care, patients can be empowered to leverage hope and resilience to create a healthy and meaningful life.

-In this session, Nathaniel Van Kirk, PhD, provides an overview of recovery-oriented practice frameworks, offers advice on language that communicates hope and acceptance, and answers audience questions about the integration of recovery-oriented practice into clinical care.
+Nathaniel Van Kirk, PhD, provides an overview of recovery-oriented practice frameworks, offers advice on language that communicates hope and acceptance, and answers audience questions about the integration of recovery-oriented practice into clinical care.

 - How can we help someone recognize that they need help, particularly after experiencing a trauma?